-During the residential experience, students delve deeper into leadership and diversity issues.
+During the residential experience, students delve deeper into leadership theory and concepts.
 Facilitated dialogue centers on needs assessment within an organization to develop, grow and sustain success.
 Through strategic analysis, students refine their organization's existing state and propose an aspired-state vision of a safe, healthy, prepared and resilient organization.